-'It can be harder for young people to find their own place in well-established social contexts in Italy when their digital-oriented culture does not fit so well with tradition.
-The City of Foligno in Umbria is facing such a challenge nowadays.'
+"It can be harder for young people to find their own place in well-established social contexts in Italy when their digital-oriented culture does not fit so well with tradition.
+The City of Foligno in

+Umbria is facing such a challenge nowadays."
 (Testimonial)

-The City of Foligno, Italy is committed all-year round to the planning and delivery of two 2-week events, in June and September, filled with Baroque-age inspired cultural events, contests, a historical parade and the 70-year old tradition of the "Joust of the Quintana".
-These events promote identity, community and social inclusion through celebrating cultural heritage.
-However, young people in their late teens or early twenties are leaving the event community at an unprecedented rate as they do not feel "Elders" in charge acknowledge the merits of adapting the celebrations to the digital age.
-Thus they feel the celebrations do not connect with or express part of their own culture.
+The City of Foligno, Italy is committed all-year round to the planning and delivery of two two-week events, in June and September, filled with Baroque-age-inspired cultural events, contests, a historical parade and the 70-year-old tradition of the "Joust of the Quintana".
+These events promote identity, community and social inclusion through the celebration of cultural heritage.
+However, young people in their late teens or early twenties are leaving the event community at an unprecedented rate as they do not feel that the "elders" in charge acknowledge the merits of adapting the celebrations to the digital age.
+Thus they feel the celebrations do not connect with or express their own culture.

-The "Quintana 4D Museater Labs" project started 2 years ago.
-Hosted at the Brunetti-Candiotti baroque palace, a Co-Ordinator supports millennial volunteers working towards 'infesting' Foligno with geo-located digital ghosts telling tales of the Quintana and the City to visitors.
-Furthermore, an Augmented Reality (AR) enhanced tour of a Palazzo Brunetti-Candiotti exhibition has become both the focus for educational activities of almost every school in Foligno and a destination for occasional visitors and guided tours.
-High schools sends students to develop applied digital skills (scripting stories, editing videos, designing digital baroque costumes, practicing as tour guides, digitizing 3D objects and buildings for virtual reality, creating AR experiences, optimizing energy consumption, etc...).
-Primary and infancy schools sends their students to have fun and learn at the Q4D Museater Labs.
-Slowly, other significant stakeholders began to support the project by offering time, knowledge and training to young people.
-For example, many local cultural associations, a non-profit theatre company, a software development company, as well as a social inclusion and digital innovation focused training company worked with students at the Labs.
+The "Quintana 4D Museater Labs" project started in 2016.
+Hosted at the Brunetti-Candiotti baroque palace, a coordinator and millennial volunteers work towards

+"infesting" Foligno with geo-located digital ghosts telling tales of the Quintana and the city to visitors.
+Furthermore, an augmented-reality-enhanced tour of an exhibition at the Palazzo Brunetti-Candiotti has become both the focus for educational activities of almost every school in Foligno and a destination for visitors and guided tours.
+Secondary schools send students to develop applied digital skills (scripting stories, editing videos, designing digital baroque costumes, practising to act as tour guides, digitising 3D objects and buildings for virtual reality, creating augmented reality experiences, optimising energy consumption, etc.).
+Nursery and primary schools send their students to have fun and learn at the Q4D Museater Labs.
+Slowly, other significant stakeholders have begun to support the project by offering their time, knowledge and training to young people.
+For example, many local cultural associations, a non-profit theatre company, a software development company, as well as a training company focused on social inclusion and digital innovation have worked with students at the labs.